Post Secondary Enrollment Options (PSEO)

 - Deadlines provided below are firm deadlines to ensure that all students in our program are successfully registered for courses in a timely manner.
 PSEO forms will NOT be accepted after the following dates:

-- Mid-April 2023: Registration for admitted students and returning student registration forms for Fall 2023.
+- Early December 2023: Registration for admitted students and returning student registration forms for Spring 2024.

-- Friday, August 11th, 2023: Last day for returning PSEO students to submit registration form.
+- Friday, January 5th, 2024: Last day for NEW and returning PSEO students to submit application forms.

 - PSEO Students can view course offerings online at the Schedule of Classes.
 Courses are usually posted in March (for fall semesters) and October (for spring semesters).